Nuosu language: Phonology

-The written equivalents of the phonemes listed here are "Yi Pinyin".
-For information about the actual script used see the section entitled "Writing System".

 Consonants

 Vowels

 Nuosu has five pairs of phonemic vowels, contrasting in a feature Andy Eatough calls loose throat vs. tight throat.
 Underlining is used as an ad-hoc symbol for tight throat; phonetically, these vowels are laryngealized and/or show a retracted tongue root.
 Loose vs. tight throat is the only distinction in the two pairs of syllabic consonants, but in the vocoids it is reinforced by a height difference.